-- At one point, Madeleine had to decide if she wanted to stay where she was: two employees and herself working at their maximum capacity.
+- At one point, Madeleine had to decide if she wanted to stay where she was.
+At the time it was two employees and herself working at their maximum capacity.
 She had to decide if she was going to cap her clientele list and turn people away or if she wanted to scale Succeeding Small to be able to serve more small businesses.

-- Madeleine decided that she wanted to scale Succeeding Small because that was the reason for starting her business in the first place; to help as many small businesses in the community as possible reach their goals.
-Although this came with a lot of unknowns, such as working with new people, setting up a maintainable infrastructure, and creating a teaching system so new employees could replicate the Succeeding Small standard, Madeleine knew that she had to do whatever it took to help her fellow small business owners.
+- Madeleine decided that she wanted to scale because that was the reason for starting Succeeding Small in the first place.
+She wanted to help as many small businesses in the community as possible reach their goals.
+Scaling came with a lot of unknowns, such as working with new people, setting up a sustainable infrastructure, and creating a teaching system so new employees could replicate the Succeeding Small standard.
+Madeleine knew, however, that she had to do whatever it took to help her fellow small business owners.

 - Since Madeleine expanded her family and had her baby girl in late 2021, she has realized more than ever how important it is to have a solid foundation and team that can take the reins when you, as the CEO and leader, need to step away.
 If Madeleine hadn’t built a strong management team and trained her creative team properly, then Succeeding Small would have had tremendous difficulties trying to stay afloat while Madeleine was on maternity leave.
-So, as you’re scaling your business and creating your own systems and processes, make sure to ask yourself, “ What do I need to put in place for me to be able to step away and take a vacation, be present with my family, or enjoy the holidays?”
-You want to make sure that what you’re creating can be sustained even without you taking care of your normal day-to-day activities.
+So, as you’re scaling your business and creating your own systems and processes, make sure to ask yourself, “ What do I need to put in place for me to be able to step away and take a vacation, be present with my family, or enjoy the holidays?”.
+You want to make sure that your business can be sustained even without you being present.

 - One of the most important aspects of being a successful small business is finding a way to become sustainable.
 For example, in 2022, Madeleine is focusing on different streams of revenue for Succeeding Small.
 Multiple streams of income allow Succeeding Small to be continuously growing, which means that Madeleine and her team can continue the beautiful cycle of finding more clients, hiring more people, and serving the small business community.

-- By exploring multiple streams of income such as a podcast, products, and digital marketing courses, Madeleine can explore different ways to honor Succeeding Small’s mission, which is to help small business owners grow their businesses and reach their professional goals.
+- By exploring multiple streams of income such as a podcast, products, and digital marketing courses, Madeleine can explore different ways to honor Succeeding Small’s mission.
+The mission of helping small business owners grow their businesses and reach their professional goals.